- 1 Top 5 Best Wireless Gaming Headsets Compared

 Which Wireless Gaming Headset is Right for You?

 The Steelseries Arctis Pro is an amazing PS4 and PC headset if you have the money for it.
 But if you need a true wireless headset without such a high price tag, the Logitech G533 model offers an excellent sampling of great features, making it both an ideal gift or personal choice.
+If you want to compare the headphones on this list to other options, take a look at the best wireless microphone headset too.

 We also tested plenty of other gaming headphones that were excellent and just barely didn’t make the cut.
 Turtle Beach’s Stealth 600 is a great choice for PC, PS4, Xbox and other systems, for example.
 Turtle Beach’s Stealth series comes in a variety of configurations so you can use them with any system, making them a reliable and versatile choice.
 Other good options include the Turtle Beach Elite Pro and Turtle Beach Elite Atlas Aero, among others.
 You can even consider the Astro A20 or Astro A50, if you want to mix things up.